How a City in France Became a Mecca for Islamists

 Back in Paris, I Googled the speech in question.
 It’s a speech made after the demonstrations last winter when anti-Semitic cries were heard in the streets for the first time since World War II.
 The group that the minister was trying to reassure was the Jews.

-Part three of France’s Toxic Hate will appear next week, with a report from Toulouse.
+Part three of France’s Toxic Hate will be reprinted Wednesday, with a report from Toulouse.

 Nicholas Kristof’s totally reasonable, utterly delusional recipe for peace